rfarkas-qq/Prompts/Nakup.md

 Cieľom je, aby som v obchode prechádzal kategórie postupne a mal všetko na jednom mieste.

 Nakoniec všetky tieto zoznamy vytvor v mojom Google Keep.

+## ver2 eng

+Act as a shopping assistant.
+I am sending you a shopping list in the attachment, where items are sorted by recipes/groups.

+Your tasks:

+Categorization: Reorganize all items into categories according to how they are usually placed in supermarkets (e.g., Fruit and Vegetables, Dairy Products, Meat, Non-perishable Foods, Bakery Products, etc.).

+Merging and origin: If an item appears in multiple recipes, merge it into one.
+In parentheses after the item name, list the names of all the original groups in which it appeared.

+Format for Google Keep: Prepare the lists so that I can easily copy them into Google Keep.

+Create multiple lists by category.
+List name: [Attachment name] – [Category name]
+Contents: Individual items with checkboxes.

+Example of output format: Name: Weekend shopping – DAIRY PRODUCTS [ ] Butter (Roast chicken, Cake)
+[ ] Cream (Pasta sauce)

+The goal is to go through the categories in the store one by one and have everything in one place.

+Finally, create all these lists in my Google Keep.